Forgeries-and-Networks/ForNetWeb/docs/talks_and_publications.md

 * Jaap Geraerts and Thorsten Wübbena, 'Forgeries and Networks – The Mittheilungen des Museen-Verbandes and forgery networks in the 20th century', February 5, 2026, Goethe Universiy, Frankfurt am Main

-* Rebecca Welkens,  'Forgeries and Networks (ForNet): The Mittheilungen des Museen-Verbandes and forgery networks in the 20th century', 18.
+* Rebecca Welkens,  'Forgeries and Networks (ForNet): The Mittheilungen des Museen-Verbandes and forgery networks in the 20th century', Workshop, 18.
 März 2026, Central Institute for Art History (Zentralinstitut für Kunstgeschichte), Munich

 ## Publications